Set Current Location

 From the works of the great Picasso to contemporary local and international artists, The Russell Collection Fine Art Gallery is a haven for art lovers.
 Timely exhibitions leave the beholder spell bound.
 Taking a step further, the gallery also engages its visitors with lectures and seminars on art, thereby imparting valuable knowledge and gainful insight.
 Catering to one's art needs and dispensing an art delight in the city, the gallery is worth a visit.
 For further information, log on to their website.

 This nationally recognized gallery presents a multitude of events in visual art, dance, theater, music, film and literature.
 Ongoing exhibitions include works by female Texan artists and nationally-renowned artists.
-The gallery has been featured in Art in America and on National Public Radio.
 It was also the first organization in Texas to receive a grant in visual art from the National Endowment for the Arts.
-They also have a gift shop that sells interesting knick-knacks such as colorful accessories.
+They also have a gift shop that sells interesting knick-knacks and colorful accessories.

 This unique art gallery focuses on visionary folk artists of the American South.
 Featured artists have included self-taught painter Purvis Young, mud painter Jimmy Lee Sudduth and Sultan Rogers who creates cartoon figurines.
 Many of the eclectic artists shown at Yard Dog Art Gallery tend to work in isolation, creating from a place of intense drive and passion.
 If you are not in the market for a large painting, a variety of handmade gifts are also offered.
 Secure online ordering is also available.